MuhammadHaziq1337/Interactive-Foreground-Segmentation-Using-K-Means-Clustering/README.md

 # Interactive Foreground Segmentation Using K-Means Clustering

-## Abstract

-This report describes the development and implementation of an interactive image segmentation system, which leverages K-Means clustering to distinguish foreground elements from the background.
-The system utilizes human-annotated seed points to guide the segmentation process, enhancing accuracy and interactivity.

 ## Introduction

 The task of image segmentation is a fundamental operation in the field of computer vision, with applications ranging from medical imaging to autonomous vehicles.
 The goal of segmentation is to partition an image into segments, or sets of pixels, that correspond to different objects or regions of interest.
 Our approach introduces a semi-automatic segmentation method known as "Interactive Foreground Segmentation", which incorporates user input in the form of seed points to improve the precision of the segmentation task.